 Big data and analytics can be used to track lost parcels and mail.
 By having insights into the place and time within the process, mistakes and fraud can be prevented.
 Based on that, the number of claims can be limited, as well as it lowers the costs of claim-handling.

-Voice-assistants are designed to be personal assistants that make consumers’ lives easier.
+Voice-assistants are designed to be personal assistants that make the life of the consumer easier.
 They can truly act as a physical store representative and guide the customer through the online assortment to find the product the customer is looking for.
 Besides physical stores, built-in voice-assistants also help with finding restaurants, stores, or hotels, whereas high-tech refrigerators equipped with voice assistants enable owners to order groceries.

 Get ready for the voice-shopping trend: by 2021, it is predicted that about 18% of total shopping will be done by using a voice-assistant.
 (Shopify)